jumezurike/AfaPrincipleSixteen/README.md

 The acncient Components of the Afa ensemble held by the Afa Dr:
 1. 4 strings with four nodes attached to each string = collection of transistors (central processor unit)
-2. Turtle shell                 =                  casing for computer
+2. Turtle shell                 =                 tower casing for desktops
 3. Afa wand                     = input device e.g keyboard/mouse
 4. Ugiri seeds or acorn (as it is used in modern time) from white oak = transistors